 The major difference between natural and man-made air pollution is that continuous or temporary natural events cause natural air pollution, but human activities are responsible for man-made pollution.
-We can't prevent natural air pollution, but we can reduce man-made pollutants and their consequences: respiratory diseases, acid rain and global warming.
+We can't prevent natural air pollution from sources like volcanoes, but we can reduce man-made pollutants and their consequences: respiratory diseases, acid rain and global warming.

 In the Air